BroadleafCommerce/blc-rackspace/README.md

+Integration and user docs are located at http://docs.broadleafcommerce.org/rackspace/current

 ## Running Locally
 Assuming that you have Gradle and Groovy installed (see below for instructions) the only tricky part is in running the tests, since you have to pass in credentials.
 A few ways to do this: